douglasalipio/android_posts_list/README.md

 ### Project architecture

 I have implemented MVP architecture for the project with interactors.
-It is responsible for the same responsibilities as the DataManager but it is only concerned with those data access and processing calls that are required by the feature that it is serving.
+It is responsible for the same responsibilities as the DataManager.
+However, it is only concerned with data access and processing calls that are required by the feature that it is serving.

 ### Relevant 3rd party libraries